TaylorMLee00/Day-2/README.md

 # Day-2
-<br> This project contains Calculator, Even or Odd, and Temp Converter</br>
+<br> This project contains Calculator, Even or Odd, Age Calculator and Temp Converter</br>